jefste/kappa-squared/README.md

 This will calculate kappa squared for the pdb file 1MBD for tryptophan 7.
 Example of other valid usage:
 $ python kappa-squared.py 1MBD
-This will prompt user to input which tryptophan to use to calculate kappa squared.
+This measure the kappa squared for all trp positions (7 and 14 in this case).
 Example of other valid usage:
 $ python kappa-squared.py
-This will prompt user to input a PDB and tryptophan to use to calculate kappa squared.
+This will prompt user to input a PDB to use to calculate kappa squared.
+Example of directory usage:
+$ python kappa-squared.py MyPDBdirectory
+This goes to the directory MyPDBdirectory and automatically calculates all of the kappa squared for every file in the directory.

 Currently in development:
 -generates fish plot for each pdb